Stephen-Hamilton-C/rust-notes/README.md

 # Variables
 Variables are declared similar to TypeScript and are **immutable** by default.

 Typically, Rust follows the [snake_case](https://en.wikipedia.org/wiki/Snake_case) naming convention, much like C++.
-But of course, you can follow whichever naming convention you prefer, but expect Rust libraries to use snake_case.
+But of course, you can follow whichever naming convention you prefer.
+However, if you don't use snake_case, Rust will harass you with warnings.

 ## Declaration
 Initializing a variable looks like this: